cubicmushroom/wordpress-helper-mustache-module/README.md

 		<input type="submit" name="submit" value="Go">
     </form>

+### Handling the submitted form

+The form submission is handler automatically by the main wordpress helper library.
+Any form submission that includes a `frm_action` property will automatically trigger an action hook.
+The action hook triggered will be of the form `frm_action_{frm_action_value}`

+### Verifying the form has not been tampered with

 When the form is submitted, you can verify the hidden fields have not been tampered with using the following code…